zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/install-db19c-auto-root-script-execution/install-db19c-auto-root-script-execution.md

 ## Task 1: Install Oracle Database 19c using the new automatic root script execution feature

+Be sure that you are using the `workshop-staged` compute instance for this lab.

 1. On your desktop, double-click the **Terminal** icon to open a terminal window.
 Notice that you are signed in to the Linux operating system as the `oracle` user.
 It's important that you run the Oracle Database 19c installer as the `oracle` user.

 2. Change to the Oracle home directory.